-Quarter of women "forced to take time off due to period pain."
+Quarter of women "forced to take time off due to period pain."by

 A recent UK study of 2,000 British women has revealed how much periods are affecting women during their daily lives, particularly in the workplace.
 New research by Bupa reveals over a third of women (36%) lie when justifying missing work and often disguise period pain as a stomach bug, having the flu or a cold.